Sfeng666/poolWGS2SNP/README.md

 # poolWGS2SNP: a high-performance workflow to identify SNPs from pool-seq data
 ----
 The bioinformatic workflow to call SNPs from Fastq files of raw pool-sequenced pair-end DNA reads.
-Please check out our corresponding paper:

 ## Features
 * Built and optimized for pool-sequenced data.